-Capitalizing on the strengths of Kyoto University, KUIAS has a number of first-class researchers along with various world-leading research institutes, including the Institute for Integrated Cell-Material Sciences (iCeMS) as a WPI Academy\ member.
-KUIAS will continue to implement innovative research and administrative initiatives as a global center of knowledge and an institution at the vanguard of university-wide reform.
+Capitalizing on the strengths of Kyoto University, KUIAS has a number of first-class researchers along with various world-leading research institutes, including two World Premier International Research Center Initiative (WPI) centers: the Institute for the Advanced Study of Human Biology (ASHBi) and the Institute for Integrated Cell-Material Sciences (iCeMS).
+KUIAS will continue to implement innovative research and administrative initiatives as a global center of knowledge and as an institution at the vanguard of university-wide reform.